 Read the new introduction to the 2013 edition of Life Exposed here.

 Clinical Trials Offshored: On Private Sector Science and Public Health (pdf)

 Biological Citizenship: The Science and Politics of Chernobyl-Exposed Populations (pdf)

 Chernobyl's Survivors: Paralyzed by Fatalism or Overlooked by Science? (pdf)

 Read an interview with Dr. Adriana Petryna about When Experiments Travel here.

 Read an interview with Dr. Adriana Petryna about Chernobyl and the Fukushima nuclear power plant accident here.

 Recently Taught Courses:

-Cultures of Science and Technology; Local Biologies: Interactions between Biological and Cultural Systems; Pharmaceuticals and Global Health; Globalization and Health
+Cultures of Science and Technology; Local Biologies: Interactions between Biological and Cultural Systems; Pharmaceuticals and Global Health; Global Health; Anthropology of the Environment

 University Museum Room 334